 Q: Who will be using this information?
 Q: Will answering these questions be used against me?
 Q: Do I get any information back at the end of the process?
 Q: I am not disabled, is this relevant for me?
 Q: How long will it take me to complete the questionnaire?
 Q: I cannot use a computer – is it possible to get a copy in a different format?
 Q: Do I have to fill it in all at once or can I do it a bit at a time?
 Q: I don’t want everyone talking about me and things that are personal to me.
 Q: I have a specific disability.
 Rather than go through this process could I not just call someone and tell them about it?
-Q: If I enter the incorrect email address as my people manager, how do I change this?

-For University Staff:
+For University or College Staff:

 Q: Will My Study My Way work with our existing systems and processes?
 Q: We already have a Student Support team in place what does this do that they do not already cover?
 Q: How long are the reports - Student support teams really don’t have much time to read big pieces of information?
 Q: Will we get lots of reasonable adjustment requests and not be able to manage them?
 Q: I am concerned that this will result in loads of claims from people who have completed the profile and that it sets unrealistic expectations for them about the support a University can reasonably provide.
-Q: We are a really small University is this going to create lots of extra work for us?
+Q: We are a really small University or College is this going to create lots of extra work for us?

 Q: Who will be using this information?